-Canadian Senate Democrats and the reputable healthcare policy advocates developed the case for a suite of governmental bills aimed for lowering the price of medical prescription pills.
+The healthcare initiative agents teamed up with Canadian Senate Democrats made their case for procuring a set of governmental bills with the purpose of bringing down the cost of medical prescription pills.
 According to the critics, some law articles on the price of certain prescription pills will affect the state commission.
 And they want to regulate the insurance reimbursement for medical prescription meds.
 The critics also believe that the offered bills will affect the patient’s safety.

 In addition, the critics of Canadian healthcare system are not satisfied with the offered bills allowing the bulk import of drugs from Canadian drugstores and the regulation of pharmacy benefits – middlemen will have to exclude particular meds from any insurance covering.
 The advocates insist that more transparency in the new Canadian prescription drug’s price policy must be added.
 However, there are positive moments – Maine residents will be able to import from Canadian drugstores.